tilacog/refile/README.md

   [TARGET_DIR]  Target directory where refile/* subdirectories will be created (defaults to `source_dir`)

 Options:
-  -n, --dry-run       Perform a dry-run without moving files -r, --allow-rename  Allow renaming files to avoid conflicts (default: abort on conflict) -h, --help          Print help
+  -n, --dry-run                      Perform a dry-run without moving files -r, --allow-rename                 Allow renaming files to avoid conflicts (default: abort on conflict)
+      --allow-dangerous-directories  Allow moving protected directories (root, home, top-level directories) - USE WITH EXTREME CAUTION
+  -h, --help                         Print help
   -V, --version                      Print version
 ```

-Files and directories are moved into `target/refile/` based on their age (defaults to source if target not specified):
+- Files and directories are moved into `target/refile/` based on their age (defaults to source if target not specified):
   - `last-week/` - 0-7 days old
   - `current-month/` - 8-28 days old
   - `last-months/` - 29-92 days old
   - `old-stuff/` - 93+ days old

-Directories are moved as whole units, not recursed into.
+- Directories are moved as whole units, not recursed into.
+- Running `refile` repeatedly will refile items again based on their current age.

 ## Example